zaksabeast/CaptureSight/README.md

 - View all Active Dens
   - Current seed for Raid RNG
   - The number of advances until a Shiny Pokemon
-  - Species of a den (has a bug with event Pokemon - see below)
+  - Species of a den
+  - Shiny type of a den (star or square)
   - Stars of a den
 - Find the raid seed that created a Pokemon
   - Join a trade or raid with a person who doesn't have custom firmware and use CaptureSight to get their raid seed